Victoria Police Special Operations Group: History

 The SOG was formed in secrecy on 31 October 1977 by Chief Commissioner Mick Miller to establish a group to conduct special operations in regard to counter terrorism that would be directed towards preventative/protective security and combatting operations.
 Terrorism meaning politically motivated criminal activity as well as other forms of criminal activity which terrorise innocent persons.
 The first the public was aware of the existence of the SOG was by an article in The Age newspaper in 1980.
+Prior to forming the SOG, Victoria Police had a part-time unit the Emergency Rifle Team (ERT) responsible for responding to siege-type situations.

 In 1992, the Nine Network screened a television documentary on the SOG selection course, that included long runs, interspersed with scoffing warm beer and meat pies until the volunteers threw up, to demonstrate how drinking any alcohol while on call, would impair functioning.
 In 1995, following a review of the SOG as part of Project Beacon, safety-first tactics were introduced along with less-than-lethal equipment with the philosophy that use of force is the last resort.
 In 1996, the SOG became the first Police Tactical Group to deploy interstate, with ten officers urgently sent to Tasmania via charter plane to assist the part-time Tasmania Police Special Operations Group to respond to the Port Arthur massacre.